Tuxemon/Tuxemon/README.md

 There will be a new directory called build, which will have the package if everything was successful.

+WARNING!
+The build scripts are designed to be run in a VM.
+They will add and remove packages and could leave you OS in a bad state.
+You should not use them on your personal computer.
+Use in a vm or container.

 Python 2.7 Notice
 -----------------